 The best itinerary you need for a long weekend In Berlin.
 Berlin is one of Europe’s most exciting cities and why you need to add it to your Europe bucket list.
 This very international city has a vast array of architectural highlights, culture galore, and an unrivaled nightlife.
 And of course, Berlin also has a very fascinating history.
-Whether you’re interested in The Wall (and Trump’s one), that divided the city into East and West for nearly thirty years or the Second World War, you’ll still find many traces and scars from these historic events in modern day Berlin.
+Whether you’re interested in The Wall (and Trump’s one), that divided the city into East and West for nearly thirty years of the Second World War, you’ll still find many traces and scars from these historic events in modern-day Berlin.

 Berlin is a very green city with lots of parks, several rivers, lakes and even a forest all situated in the city that comes alive with lots of parties in the summer.
 Berlin is one of the coolest cites around at the moment.
 It is renowned for having the best clubs in Europe.

 Don’t be that person that plans their European getaway last minute-read this to start making your plans for an unforgettable trip to Berlin.

 When I was there I really loved the amazing street art that was all over the city.
 I have provided the Best 4-day Itinerary for a Weekend in Berlin.
 4 days in Berlin is the perfect amount of time to take in what this wonderful city has to offer.
 Take a look below and see how you can best explore Berlin in 4 days.
 Find all the travel information you need to gettin in and around Germany.

 The Amstel House Hostel is in a central location in Waldenserstraße and about 30-minute train away from Kreuzberg , which is where the students, artists and has a large Turkish population, so it is the cool place with all the great restaurants and bars.
 (They hosted my stay there).